Stemming the cascade, understanding genetics factors behind retinal diseases

 Over the next decade, insights from human genetics and advances in the technology of drug development will hopefully result in bringing innovative therapies to people with vision-threatening diseases – for example, exciting research is ongoing looking at different therapeutic options for neovascular AMD, diabetic eye disease, and glaucoma; as well as development of technologies that aim to sustain treatment effect for longer periods of time.

 Why is it important to understand the genetics of a disease?

 [Brian] Identifying genetic drivers is crucial for a complete understanding of the underlying disease architecture.
 Not only can genetic analyses identify factors of disease risk, they can also shed light on disease severity and progression.
 Currently there are more than 30 genetic loci associated with AMD identified from genome-wide association studies.
 This information, coupled with data collected from family members of people with AMD, help scientists better characterise the biological pathways involved in AMD development.
 For example, genetic factors linked to lipid metabolism, cell death (apoptosis) and growth of new blood vessels (angiogenesis) have been identified.
-One of the newer areas of research in ophthalmology involves the complement system, a complex area with many groups investigating different approaches.

 What motivates you personally and professionally in your role?